 LOSLAND – Shaping Future Locally

-Within the LOSLAND project, we were able to support ten municipalities across Germany from March 2020 to May 2023 in developing and implementing tailor-made participation processes for a future fit for grandchildren.
+Within the LOSLAND project, we were able to support ten municipalities across Germany from March 2020 to May 2023 in developing and implementing tailor-made participation processes for a future fit for our grandchildren.
 We also created cross-municipal exchange and reflection spaces and collected extensive data as part of the accompanying research.

 Working together for a future fit for our grandchildren